[Sorry, sent out a draft with the wrong date. Here’s the correct version.]

 Feel free to drop books NOW at 1297 Sixth Ave. in our sheltered doorway, in bags/boxes, not too heavy to make my eyes pop out.
 If necessary, we can pick up your donations, just call.
 We’d love kids’ books, fiction, dictionaries, books, psychology, science, cookbooks, travel, maps, books, videos, biographies, books, CDs, DVDs, books, paperbacks, history, and books!

-This is not a charity event, or a swap and no money will be exchanged…
+**please note: we canNOT accept text books, encyclopedias or magazines, unfortunately.** This is not a charity event, or a swap and no money will be exchanged… It is our neighborhood’s effort to recycle books.

 Leftover books will be donated to the SF Public Library for their annual fundraiser.